How To Delay An Eviction In Texas And Stay In Your Home

 3. Go To The Eviction Hearing

 After that, the court will schedule your hearing.
-Make sure you attend even if you don't have any defenses against your eviction.
-Talking to the judge will allow him/her/them to understand your situation and possibly request to delay the eviction.
+Make sure you attend, even if you don't have any defenses against your eviction.
+Talking to the judge will allow them to understand your situation and possibly delay the eviction.

 Learn What You Can About How To Delay An Eviction In Texas

 Learning how to delay an eviction in Texas isn’t complicated.
-By learning these tips and tricks, you can gain the knowledge you need to delay or even stop the eviction process altogether.
+By following these tips and strategies, you can gain the knowledge you need to delay or even stop the eviction process altogether.
 And if you do find you need extra help, turn to car title loans in Texas.
 Fill out our online form to get started on the process.

 Note: The content provided in this article is only for informational purposes, and you should contact your financial advisor about your specific financial situation.